essdot/js-lessons/doc/types.md

 1. If the operand's type is undefined, return 'undefined'.
 2. If the operand's type is boolean, return 'boolean'.
 3. If the operand's type is string, return 'string'.
+4. If the operand's type is number, return 'number'.
-4. If the operand's type is symbol, return 'symbol'.
+5. If the operand's type is symbol, return 'symbol'.

    Good so far, right?
 Strap in, here we go.

-5. If the operand's type is null, return 'object'.
+6. If the operand's type is null, return 'object'.
 (What????)
-6. If the operand's type is object, and the operand can be called, return 'function'.
+7. If the operand's type is object, and the operand can be called, return 'function'.
 (Functions are just objects that can be called/invoked.
 But 'function' is not a type.)
 7. If the operand is a built-in object (native to the JS engine), and it can't be called, return 'object'.
-8. If the operand is an object which is not built-in, and it can't be called, return anything except 'undefined', 'boolean', 'function', 'number', 'symbol' or 'string'.
+9. If the operand is an object which is not built-in, and it can't be called, return anything except 'undefined', 'boolean', 'function', 'number', 'symbol' or 'string'.
 (This is meant to be implementation-specific, but as far as I am aware all implementations return 'object'.)

 *(You can see the full definition of `typeof` in [the ECMAScript 6 spec, section 12.5.6.](http://www.ecma-international.org/ecma-262/6.0/#sec-typeof-operator))*

 The point here isn't that `typeof` sucks.
 (It does kinda suck, though.)
 The point is just that it can lead you astray when trying to understand JS types.
 As an exercise, you could try writing a small library for determining the types of values.
-Try including functions that check whether something is an array, or a function, or NaN.
+Try including functions that check whether something is an array, or a function, or `NaN`.

 ## Objects